DordeK/Trading-bot/README.md

 	gif of program runing

-  <span style="color: green"> # Building this program i worked with a loat of api calls.
-Because of that i upgraded my knowladge of axios library api calls and async programing </span>
+!! # Building this program i worked with a loat of api calls.
+Because of that i upgraded my knowladge of axios library api calls and async programing